syncfusion-content/javascript-docs/js/RadialMenu/getting-started.md

 {% endhighlight %}

- N>  In production, we highly recommend you to use our [custom script generator](http://help.syncfusion.com/js/include-only-the-needed-widgets#) to create custom script file with required controls and its dependencies only.
-Also to reduce the file size further please use [GZip compression](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/optimize-encoding-and-transfer?hl=en#text-compression-with-gzip) in your server.
+ N>  In production, we highly recommend you to use our [custom script generator](http://help.syncfusion.com/js/include-only-the-needed-widgets#) to create a custom script file with required controls and its dependencies only.
+Also to reduce the file size further please use [GZip compression](https://developers.google.com/web/fundamentals/performance/optimizing-content-efficiency/optimize-encoding-and-transfer?hl=en#text-compression-with-gzip) on your server.

 ## Create your first Radial Menu control in JavaScript